 Ensuring Healthy Family Relationships With A Busy Schedule is a guest post.
 If you are interested in writing for A Modern Mom’s Life, please visit my Guest Posting page.
-I only publish one guest post per month.

 Nowadays, families move at a frantic pace.
 Parents have their schedules jam-packed with work, parenting responsibilities and other commitments while kids have lessons, organized sports, and endless after-school programs.
 It’s no wonder we’re finding kids with adult-like stress problems.
 What happened to all the time kiddos in the ’60s and `70s had?
 (And ’80s!
 I had lots of free time! ~J)